 Second, I had to figure out what I was going to do about detergent.
 After a lot of reading, I decided on Tide because it supposedly blocks the hard water minerals and I wouldn’t have to monkey around with Calgon and other stuff.

 I rinse all poopy diapers with a diaper sprayer and put them in a large wet bag.
 When it’s full (about 2 days worth) it’s time to do diaper laundry.
-A typical load for me is 13-15 diapers and this is how I wash them:
+A typical load for me is about 15 diapers and this is how I wash them:

 - I press the deep clean and extra rinse buttons